Damien-Blake/Moov-blockchain/README.md

 }

 //this allowed the code to
-to deploy a hello world program identifying the data type required for the public and private info//
+to deploy a hello program
+identifying the data type fotr the input to be u32 and must be the same for a and b for c to be successful//

-//using this
+//using this command

-leo run main 2u32 3u32 --network testnet
+Command : leo run main 2u32 3u32 --network testnet

+// generated private key in your .env needs to be change to that of your Leo wallet private key
+//where main = transition is function name, 3u32 and 2u32 is the inputs and network is specified testnet.

 WORKSHOP 2